Henrico County, Virginia: Trivia

 For many years, the United States Postal Service considered most of Henrico County to be unincorporated Richmond, and the majority of locations in the county had a Richmond address.
 However, in 2008 county residents won the right to recognize Henrico County as the locality to which they pay the majority of their taxes.
 As of October 1, 2008, the primary mailing address for the majority of the county was officially changed to Henrico.
 It was estimated that the county would recover $5 million in misdirected tax dollars due to the address change.
 This move has set a precedent causing many other localities in Virginia who are officially recognized by the United States Postal Service as the nearest major city to consider petitioning the United States Postal Service for their own official mailing address bearing the name of the locality to which residents actually pay their taxes.

-Henrico County is the location of Richmond Raceway, which is home to Monster Energy NASCAR Cup Series races twice a year.
+Henrico County is the location of Richmond Raceway, which is home to NASCAR Cup Series races twice a year.

 Henrico County is the county that handles hazardous material spills and related problems (with three HAZMAT Teams) for the entire Central Virginia Region.
 Partly because of this, Central Virginia has total interoperability of Emergency Communications (Police, Fire, Recreation and Parks, Volunteer Rescue Squads, etc.) between the cities and more than ten counties.

 Henrico County has the highest bond rating (Triple, triple-A) from the three bond rating agencies in the United States, which means Henrico is known nationwide for its solid fiscal responsibility.

 Henrico County residents are served by the Henrico Area Mental Health and Developmental Services, which has a CARF three-year accreditation.
 All fees for services rendered are based on financial need, providing mental health and recovery support services to thousands who otherwise would not be able to afford this due to their own limited financial resources.
 Nobody is denied service due to an inability to pay.

+Lewis Ginter Botanical Garden was founded in 1984 and has 80 acre.
+It is one of only two independent public botanical gardens in Virginia, and designated a state botanical garden.
+A public place for the display and scientific study of plants, it features a glass conservatory, rose garden, healing garden, and accessible-to-all children's garden.